LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 e.g., the autoexplore command (key `X`) could be defined by the player as a macro using `CTRL-?`, `:` and `V`.

-Below are the remaining keys for terrain exploration and alteration.
+The following minimal command set lets you accomplish almost anything in the game, though not necessarily with the fewest number of keystrokes.
+The full list of commands can be seen in the in-game help.

          keys           command
          <              ascend a level
-                CTRL-<         ascend 10 levels
          >              descend a level
-                CTRL->         descend 10 levels
-                ;              move one step towards the cursor :              go to cursor for 100 steps x              explore the closest unknown spot
-                X              autoexplore 100 times
-                CTRL-X         autoexplore 25 times
-                R              rest (wait 100 times)
-                CTRL-R         rest (wait 25 times)
          c              close door

-Item-use related keys are as follows.

-                keys           command
          E              manage equipment of the leader
-                P              manage inventory pack of the leader S              manage the shared party stash
-                A              describe all owned items
-                G              manage items on the ground
-                @              describe organs of the leader
-                !              show the stats summary of the leader g and ,        get an item
+         g and ,        get items
-                d              drop an item
-                e              equip an item
-                p              pack an item into inventory backpack s              stash and share an item
-                a              apply item
+         a              apply an item
-                q              quaff potion
-                r              read scroll
-                f              fling item
+         f              fling an item
-                t              throw missile
-                z              zap wand

-To make a ranged attack, as in the last few commands above, you may want to set your cursor first with the middle mouse button.
-The preparation is not mandatory, because the cursor is set automatically as soon as a monster comes into view and can still be adjusted while in the missile choice menu.
-If you want full control, e.g., to assign targets to autonomous snipers from your team, you can enter the detailed targetting mode with the right mouse button or with the `*` keypad key that selects enemies or the `/` keypad key that marks a tile.
-You can move the targeting cursor with direction keys and assign a personal target to the leader with `RET`.
-The details of the shared cursor position and of the personal target are described in the status lines, at the bottom of the screen.
-All targeting keys are listed below.

-                keys           command
-                KEYPAD_* and \ select enemy
-                KEYPAD_/ and | cycle targeting mode
-                +              swerve targeting line
+         +              swerve the aiming line
-                -              unswerve targeting line BACKSPACE      clear target/cursor CTRL-?         set cursor to the closest unknown spot CTRL-I         set cursor to the closest item CTRL-{         set cursor to the closest stairs up CTRL-}         set cursor to the closest stairs down

-Here are the commands for automating the actions of one or more members of the team.

-                keys           command
-                =              select (or deselect) a party member _              deselect (or select) all on the level v              voice again the recorded commands
-                V              voice the recorded commands 100 times CTRL-v         voice the recorded commands 1000 times CTRL-V         voice the recorded commands 25 times '              start recording commands
-                CTRL-T         cycle tactic of non-leader team members (WIP) CTRL-A         automate faction (ESC to retake control)

-Assorted remaining keys and commands follow.

-                keys           command
-                ?              display help
          D              display player diary
-                T              mark suspect terrain
+         T              toggle suspect terrain display
-                Z              mark visible zone
-                C              mark smell clues
-                TAB            cycle among party members on the level SHIFT-TAB      cycle among all party members
+         SHIFT-TAB      cycle among all party members
-                SPACE          clear messages
          ESC            cancel action, open Main Menu
-                RET            accept choice
-                0--6           pick a new hero leader anywhere in the dungeon

-Mouse pointer and buttons can move party members and set the targeting cursor.
-As with movement keys, `CTRL` can here be used interchangeably with `SHIFT`.
+The only activity not possible with the commands above is the management of non-leader party members.
+The defaults should usually suffice, especially if your non-leader heroes can only melee or wait and none has found the equipment the enables opportunity fire.
+However, If you need it, you can manually set the party tactics with `CTRL-T` and you can assign individual targets to party members using the aiming and targeting commands listed below.

          keys           command
-                LEFT-BUTTON         go to pointer for 100 steps SHIFT-LEFT-BUTTON   run collectively to pointer for 100 steps MIDDLE-BUTTON       set cursor to enemy under pointer SHIFT-MIDDLE-BUTTON set cursor to floor under pointer RIGHT-BUTTON        enter targeting mode and describe an enemy
+         KEYPAD_* and \ aim at an enemy
+         KEYPAD_/ and | cycle aiming styles
+         +              swerve the aiming line
+         -              unswerve the aiming line CTRL-?         set crosshair to the closest unknown spot CTRL-I         set crosshair to the closest item CTRL-{         set crosshair to the closest stairs up CTRL-}         set crosshair to the closest stairs down BACKSPACE      reset target/crosshair
+         RET and INSERT accept target/choice

+For ranged attacks, setting the crosshair or individual targets beforehand is not mandatory, because the crosshair is set automatically as soon as a monster comes into view and can still be adjusted while in the missile choice menu.
+However, if you want to assign persistent personal targets or just to inspect the dungeon map closely, you can enter the detailed aiming mode with the right mouse button or with the `*` keypad key that selects enemies or the `/` keypad key that marks a tile.
+You can move the aiming crosshair with direction keys and assign a personal target to the leader with `RET`.
+The details of the shared crosshair position and of the personal target are described in the status lines, at the bottom of the screen.

 Commands for saving and exiting the current game, starting a new game, etc., are listed in the Main Menu, brought up by the `ESC` key.
 Game difficulty setting affects hitpoints at birth for any actors of any UI-using faction.
-For a person new to roguelikes, the Duel game mode offers a gentle introduction.
-The subsequent game modes gradually introduce squad combat, stealth, opportunity fire, asymmetric battles and more game elements.
+For a person new to roguelikes, the Duel scenario offers a gentle introduction.
+The subsequent game modes gradually introduce squad combat, stealth, opportunity fire, asymmetric battles and more gameplay elements.

-                keys           command
-                CTRL-x         save and exit
-                CTRL-u         new Duel game
-                CTRL-k         new Skirmish game
-                CTRL-m         new Ambush game
-                CTRL-b         new Battle game
-                CTRL-a         new Campaign game
-                CTRL-d         cycle next game difficulty

 Monsters